 Change Security Settings

-Enable and configure wanted Plugins
+Enable and configure wanted Plugins to tag your content

 Change the default Content Folder to your personal folder, or start adding files to the default Content Folder!